Scadding Cabin: Current use

 The York Pioneers currently operate Scadding Cabin as a museum.
-Scadding Cabin is furnished as a pioneer home from the 1830s to early 1840s, although there are artifacts that date back to the 1790s.
+The Scadding Cabin is furnished as a pioneer home from the 1830s to early 1840s, although there are artifacts that date back to the 1790s.
 The oldest item is a baby's cradle, made by Scadding.
-Furnishings include two spinning wheels and a wool winder, equipment for making bread and butter, a candle mold and utensils for cooking on an open hearth.
+Furnishings include two spinning wheels and a wool winder, equipment for making bread and butter, a candle mould, and utensils for cooking on an open hearth.

-Scadding Cabin is open during the CNE, held each year from mid-August to the end of Canada’s Labour Day weekend.
-The cabin is also open through special arrangements and for community events during the summer months such as Toronto’s Doors Open.
-In the past the cabin has been open during the Luminato Festival and annual CHIN picnic when these events are held at Exhibition Place.
+Scadding Cabin is open during the CNE, held each year from mid-August to the end of the Canadian Labour Day weekend.
+The cabin is also open through special arrangements and for community events during the summer months such as Toronto's Doors Open.
+In the past, the cabin has been open during the Luminato Festival and annual CHIN picnic when these events are held at Exhibition Place.

+In 2022, rot was found in one of the main log timbers.
+The York Pioneers raised funds and made repairs to the Cabin in 2023.